sergey-shandar/public/notes/economics.md

 - An economic target for  society:
   - generate more value
   - no poor people: a big chunk of the generated value is distributed to low and middle-income earners
+  - criteria: the progress should benefit everyone.
-  - criteria: if a person creates a product and then an AI-based automated factory crates the same product cheaper, then a person can lose their income if they try to sell the product for the same price.
+    - if a person creates a product and then an AI-based automated factory crates the same product cheaper, then a person can lose their income if they try to sell the product for the same price.
 Assumptions: an AI-based factory and a person but resources for the same price.
 - Balance: money is a power, so it must be limited:
   - Receiving is a logarithm from earning.
   - it also has a universal basic income.